-Placing Cargo on the Cover: Placing luggage or other cargo on top of the luggage compartment cover is dangerous.
+Do not place anything on top of the luggage compartment cover: Placing luggage or other cargo on top of the luggage compartment cover is dangerous.
 During sudden braking or a collision, the cargo could become a projectile that could hit and injure someone.
-Don't place anything on top of the cover.